 The barrier island system along Virginia’s Eastern Shore supports significant numbers of migratory shorebirds and is part of the Western Hemisphere Shorebird Reserve with international status as serving host to >100,000 shorebirds.
 Many of these species nest directly on the ground, so please avoid getting out of your kayak along the coast from April through August to protect these sensitive animals.

 Explore this extensive wonderful local Shore resource for Birding on the Eastern Shore or look at this NOAA Virginia Coastal Zone Management Nesting Brochure for more information.
 Island ownership information can be seen on this map.
 Click the logo to access more data layers.
 Click the logo to view the map full screen.

 The interactive maps provided on the Virginia Water Trails website are to highlight the trail routes.
 They are not intended for navigational use.
 Please obtain NOAA navigational maps when planning your trip.

-During 2019 and 2020, a new Bayside Water Trail will be developed and added here!
-If you’re interested in providing input, please contact firstname.lastname@example.org.
+During 2020, continued efforts to improve and refine the Eastern Shore Water Trails will be developed and added here!
+If you’re interested in providing input, please contact [email protected].